monzo/docs/source/includes/_balance.md

 # Balance

-Retrieve information about an accounts balance.
+Retrieve information about an account's balance.

 ## Read balance